cvmfs/cvmfs/doc/developer_doc/20-codestyle-and-git-contribution.md

 ### Useful git commands

 - Graphical representation of `git log`.
-Helpful to see weird divergents in git commits.
+Helpful to see weird divergences in git commits.

 ```
   git log --graph --oneline --abbrev-commit --decorate --relative-date --all
   git log --graph --oneline --abbrev-commit --decorate --relative-date <branch1> <branch2>
 ```

-- In case of messy git commit history, consider making a new branch basend on up-to-date `devel` and cherry pick the specific commits from the broken branch
+- In case of messy git commit history, consider making a new branch based on up-to-date `devel` and cherry-pick the specific commits from the broken branch

 ```
   git log  #to get commit hash for the specific commits